 Micro-placements that work for employers and students

-- Micro-placements are unpaid
+- Micro-placements can be paid or unpaid

 - Placements cannot be combined with an existing co-op role or source of funding